Dipa Ma: Teaching career

 In the 1970s, she was a teacher of Sylvia Boorstein, Joseph Goldstein, Jack Kornfield, Michelle Levey, and Sharon Salzberg, who later became prominent teachers in the United States.
 In the early 1980s Dipa Ma taught at the Insight Meditation Society in Barre, Massachusetts.

 Death

-She died at the age of 78, in 1989 in Kolkata, India, while bowing before a statue of the Buddha.
-She was survived by her daughter Dipa, an employee of the Indian government, and her grandson Rishi.
+She died aged 78, in 1989 in Kolkata, India, while bowing before a statue of the Buddha.